ahmetyusuf1/NetflixCloneReact/README.md

 <h1>Netflix Clone Project</h1>

-<p>This project is a movie website (Netflix Clone) application developed with React.
+<p>This project is a movie website (Netflix) application developed with React.
 Movies are listed in the project and there is a detail page for each movie.
 On the detail page, information about the movie, production companies, languages ​​spoken,
 budget, income,
 production countries and actors are included.</p>